Ohiopyle Falls is located right in town.

 The most easily accessed and most powerful waterfall in the park is Ohiopyle Falls on the Youghiogheny River.

-Viewing platforms have been built both outside and in the visitor center.
+Viewing platforms have been built both outside and in the visitor center, so there are plenty of places to enjoy the views.

 A short walk from the parking lot on paved sidewalks leads to spectacular views of the raging falls.